 Re-development or conversion projects are common among investors.
 These projects require heavy due diligence in regards to zoning ordinances and codes.
 Before you get started, meet with local government officials to discuss required approvals.
 A crucial step is receiving a zoning report.
 Zoning reports gives you valuable information on the compliance of the property’s current or future use.
 This information allows you to make informed decisions and avoid any potential zoning disputes in the future.
 Also, it serves as a vote of confidence to the lender or any additional investors that the property will be in compliance.
 It’s important to note zoning reports and building approvals can take time.
 It can range from one month to a few years before your plans get approved.

 Adequate preparation before investing in commercial real estate is key to a successful investment.
 As an investor, it’s important to study the latest market trends and demographics.
 Underwriting the current property tenants and their leases is also a necessity.
-If you have any questions about investing in commercial real estate, feel free to contact us here.

 For more factors to consider before investing in CRE – check out this Forbes article.